Steroplast EAB – Tearlite

 Features & Benefits

-- Perfect for ultra-quick application
+- Perfect for ultra-quick application and controlled compression

 - Textured-linear pattern cotton bandage